U.S. Embassy Maputo

 A multi-building complex on a 10-acre site northeast of Maputo, the Embassy is located in a rapidly developing coastal zone adjacent to the Indian Ocean.
 The design team was tasked with designing a complex of buildings — including the Chancery, Marine Security Guard Residence, and support buildings — while meeting the Department of State’s standards for safety and security.

-In essence, the Embassy had to be a secure, modern, and environmentally sustainable platform for U.S. Diplomacy.
+The Embassy had to be a secure, modern, and environmentally sustainable platform for U.S. Diplomacy.
 Paintings, photography, textile, and sculpture were used to provide a cultural bridge with the host country of Mozambique.
 Landscape design played a critical role in the new Embassy, with site amenities centered on connecting staff and visitors to Maputo’s natural beauty and culture.
 Sustainable features include coastal dune restoration, water-efficient native and regionally appropriate plants, a water-efficient irrigation system, and treated wastewater as the sole source for irrigation.
 Knot designers used local species from the coastal-inland biome to surround and protect the Embassy.
 Designers also called for using native grassland and forest species to enable a net-zero water use environment.

-Size
+Site Size

 10 acres